bbauska/W3Cx-1of5-CSS.0x/README.md

 <h4>Spacing</h4>

 Rarely does it look nice when your content images touch your text content.
-You\'ll often want to give your images a good amount of white space surrounding them, and you can do this with padding and/or margin.
+You&#39;ll often want to give your images a good amount of white space surrounding them, and you can do this with padding and/or margin.
 In the examples below, you can see how you can even use padding and margin to achieve some interesting stylistic effects with your images.

 <h4>Border Radius</h4>